Zipline - Canopy Tours in Ensenada, Valle, Rosarito

 Is Ziplining Good for Kids?

-Yes—and it’s one of the most recommended family activities in Ensenada.
+Yes—and it’s one of the most recommended family with teenagers activities in Ensenada.

 • The rides are broken into shorter sections